sireesha0904/sireesha0904/README.md

 <p align="justify">
   👩‍💻 I’m a Computer Science Engineering student passionate about creating impactful software solutions.<br>
-  🌱 Currently diving deep into Full Stack development and exploring AI innovations.<br>
+  🌱 Currently diving deep into Full Stack development, SAP ABAP, and SAP Fiori.<br>
+  🎓 I am <strong>Globally Certified in SAP ABAP and SAP Fiori</strong>.<br>
-  🎯 My goal is to design user-friendly applications and contribute to open-source projects.<br>
+  🎯 My goal is to design user-friendly applications and contribute to open-source and SAP ecosystems.<br>
   💡 Always eager to solve challenges and continuously expand my knowledge in tech.
 </p>